sumguytho/SpiralKnightsMods/README.md

  - intercepting methods calls
  - providing an entry point for external code

+Now that I think about it, mods will never be compatible with Knight Launcher.
+Knight Launcher only loads code from mods without resources and bootstrap code uses ProjectXApp directly which makes JVM load it immediately.
+The only solution that I can think of currently would be to add code mods to classpath.

 ## Possible improvements (TODO?, I'm still figuring stuff out)

 #### make mods usable for normal users